prasannax1/starships/README.md

 ### Description

-At more than a kilometer and a half long, the *Exodus Class* is an incredible behemoth.
-Equipped with transwarp engines, The *Exodus* is meant to transport daughter ships to another quadrant - or even beyond the Galaxy and act as a starship, starbase and fleet HQ all in one.
+At more than a kilometer and a half long, the *Aviary Class* is an incredible behemoth.
+Equipped with transwarp engines, The *Aviary* is meant to transport daughter ships to another quadrant - or even beyond the Galaxy and act as a starship, starbase and fleet HQ all in one.